-- The trail may cross land where animals are kept, if it is the most convenient route along the coast.
-In enclosed areas, it will normally follow the seaward edge.
-This approach will help to minimise close contact between people and animals kept there. - 8.5.6 It may be possible to make further simple adjustments for operational reasons without any significant effect on amenity.
+- 8.5.6 It may be possible to make further simple adjustments for operational reasons without any significant effect on amenity.
 For instance, on advice from the land manager, we may align the path to avoid a watering station or area where the animals congregate to shelter. - 8.5.7 In some circumstances we may align the trail so that it avoids an enclosure in which animals are usually kept, even if it is the most convenient route along the coast.
-For example we will consider this option if the field is so small that it would be impossible for the animals and access users to avoid each other. - Land on the seaward side of the trail will qualify automatically as spreading room unless it is excepted land or subject to access exclusions, as will other land of specific coastal land types - see section 4.8.
-We will often use our discretion to propose grazing land on the landward side of the trail as additional spreading room, in accordance with the criteria in section 4.8.
-Where there are concerns about spreading room access - either in respect of public safety or disturbance to animals - we will normally consider the use of either informal management or directions where necessary to address them.
+For example we will consider this option if the field is so small that it would be impossible for the animals and access users to avoid each other. - 8.5.8 Land on the seaward side of the trail will qualify automatically as spreading room unless it is excepted land or subject to access exclusions, as will other land of specific coastal land types see section 4.7.
+We will often use our discretion to recommend grazing land on the landward side of the trail as additional spreading room, in accordance with the criteria in section 4.7.
+Where there are concerns about spreading room access either in respect of public safety or disturbance to animals we will normally consider the use of either informal management or directions where necessary to address them.

 - 8.5.9 Animals will usually avoid visitors, especially on large open areas of spreading room, and it is reasonable to expect visitors to avoid animals.
 Clear way-marking of the trail and any secondary routes across the affected land will help to ensure this. - 8.5.10 Signs may be placed at entry points to remind visitors of the requirement to keep their dogs on leads in the vicinity of livestock.
-Any general information we provide for people visiting the coast (for example leaflets, or signs at nearby car parks) may include more detailed advice about appropriate behaviour around livestock. - 8.5.11 We may explore, as part of the suite of possible options, whether the land manager sees any scope for other techniques to address any further concerns.
-Depending on local circumstances these might include: - positioning feeding and watering areas away from the trail or other routes that the public are likely to use, if this can be achieved without unreasonable cost or inconvenience to the land manager; - grazing animals on alternative land, for example at particular times when disturbance or danger is likely to be more significant than usual; and - providing information to the public on safe and considerate behaviour towards the animals, e.g. walking along field margins, avoiding coming between mothers and young.
+Any general information we provide for people visiting the coast (for example leaflets, or signs at nearby car parks) may include more detailed advice about appropriate behaviour around livestock. - 8.5.11 We may explore with the land manager the scope for other techniques to address any further concerns.
+Depending on local circumstances these might include: - reducing stocking densities and thereby risk of disturbance; - positioning feeding and watering areas away from the trail or other routes that the public are likely to use, if this can be achieved without unreasonable cost or inconvenience to the land manager - grazing animals on alternative land, for example at particular times when disturbance or danger is likely to be more significant than usual; - providing information80 to the public on safe and considerate behaviour towards the animals, e.g. walking along field margins, avoiding coming between mothers and young.